theSundayProgrammer/WebAuth/README.md

 # WebAuth
->A small project to illustrate the use of Redis for authentication and authorisation.
+>A Openresty project to illustrate the use of Redis for authentication and authorisation.

 ## Context
 While developing a website to take student role calls on the phone, I decided to